 you and your child make final college decisions, it’s paramount that you understand what is being offered in their

 financial aid package.
-Doing so will help you make the most informed choice possible, which can pay off for your family – literally.
+Doing so will help you make the most informed choice possible, which can literally pay off for your family.

 How to Evaluate Financial Aid Letters

 Evaluating the financial aid award letter is vital to helping make final college decisions.
-In doing so, you’ll fully comprehend the true cost of a college – or colleges.
+In doing so, you’ll fully comprehend the actual cost of a college – or colleges.
 And though

 how much a college costs isn’t the only determinant of where your child should attend, it certainly plays a big role.